A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS II: EMERGENCE OF ACTIVE REGIONS FROM THE CONVECTION ZONE TO THE CORONA

 \subsection{Evolution and Distribution of Magnetic Energy}

 In this section, we study the temporal evolution and spatial distribution of the magnetic energy in the atmosphere.

 The total magnetic energy in the atmosphere, $E_{\mathrm{tot}}$ is given by

-Then we obtain the free magnetic energy, $E_{\mathrm{free}}$, by
+Then, we obtain the free magnetic energy, $E_{\mathrm{free}}$, by

-where $\mathbf{B}_{\rm pot}$ the potential magnetic field that is computed from $B_{z}$ at $z{=}0$\,Mm and assuming $B_{z}$ vanishes at infinity ,while horizontal boundaries are periodic as in the simulation.
+where $\mathbf{B}_{\rm pot}$ is the potential magnetic field computed from $B_{z}$ at $z{=}0$\,Mm.
+Calculation of $\mathbf{B}_{\rm pot}$ uses the condition that horizontal boundaries are periodic and $B_{z}$ vanishes at infinity because the signed vertical magnetic flux in any horizontal layer is balanced in this simulation.
 The temporal evolution of the magnetic energy is shown in \figref{fig:ar_mag_energy}(b).
 In particular, we plot two lines for the free magnetic energy.
-One line (solid) is for the domain above the photosphere, as defined in \equref{equ:ebf}.
-The other line (dotted) only accounts for the domain of $z{>}\,2$Mm when evaluating the integral in \equref{equ:ebf}.
-This part of the domain belongs to the low plasma $\beta$ regime as shown later in this paper in \sectref{sec:res_ar_force}.
+The solid line is for the domain above the photosphere, as defined in \equref{equ:ebf}.
+The dotted line only accounts for the domain of $z{>}\,2$Mm \footnote{using the same potential field computed from $B_{z}$ at $z{=}0$\,Mm} when evaluating the integral in \equref{equ:ebf}.
+This part of the domain belongs to the low plasma $\beta$ regime, as shown later in this paper in \sectref{sec:res_ar_force}.
 The change rates of the total and free magnetic energy are evaluated by their time derivatives and are plotted in \figref{fig:ar_mag_energy}(c) with the same line style as in Panel (b).
-We also note that the curves of the free energy / change rate are scaled according to the axis on the right of Panel (b)/(c), which has a smaller range compared to the axis on the left.